 FDA-licensed LAL Reagents

 Limulus amebocyte lysate (LAL) is an aqueous extract of blood cells (amebocytes) from the Atlantic horseshoe crab, Limulus polyphemus.
-Comprised of proteins, LAL assay is used to detect the presence of endotoxins, a cell wall component of Gram-negative bacteria that causes a pyrogenic response (fever) and symptoms of septic shock.
+Comprised of proteins, LAL is used to detect the presence of endotoxins, a cell wall component of Gram-negative bacteria that causes a pyrogenic response (fever) and symptoms of septic shock.
 Even if dead, these components trigger a response in LAL, causing it to clot and coagulate.

-The most expensive LAL assay is the one that must be repeated because of invalidity.
+The most expensive LAL test is the one that must be repeated because of invalidity.
 The generation of valid results for bacterial endotoxins testing (BET) necessitates robust test procedures, well-maintained equipment, and properly trained personnel, but too often it is cost, not quality, that is the driving force in the BET decision-making process.

 and our FDA-Licensed LAL Reagents?